 Our Restricted Playground System may be used depending on the seriousness of the situation, or issues of an ongoing nature.
 A Promoting Positive Behaviour Policy is in place, and can be found on our website.

 BELL TIMES The school bell times are as follows:

 9.00am School begins

 3.00pm School ends

-A series of short bells indicate to children that they are to come inside because of rain.
+A series of short bells indicate to children that they are to come inside because of rain (or in the event of a lock-down).
 A long continuous ringing of the bell is the signal for an emergency evacuation.

-There are four-elected Parent Representatives, one elected Staff Representative, the Principal and a Minute Secretary.
+BOARD OF TRUSTEES There are five elected Parent Representatives, one elected Staff Representative, the Principal and a Minute Secretary.
 The BOT is responsible to the Ministry for the efficient running of the school.
 The BOT is elected every three years by the parents/caregivers of the children enrolled at the school.
-The next full Board elections will be held in May 2019.
-The Trustees may be either caregivers or people interested in the school.
-In consultation with the community the Trustees create policy and approve procedures to ensure that goals and objectives are achieved.
-These meetings are open to the public and are usually held in on the Thursday of Weeks 3 and 8 of each term at 6.30pm.
+The last full Board election was held in May 2019.
+Trustees may be either caregivers or people interested in the school.
+In consultation with the community, Trustees create policy and approve procedures to ensure that goals and objectives are achieved.
+These meetings are open to the public and are usually held on the Thursday of Weeks 3 and 8 of each term at 6.30pm.
 Minutes from full Board meetings are also available to the public and can be viewed at school.